steve8x8/geotoad/geotoad/trunk/CLI/README.txt

 though it's most often used with coordinate searches.

-3) geotoad.rb -u user -p password -f text -o nc.txt -n -q state "North Carolina" Outputs a text file with all of the caches in North Carolina that are virgins (have never been found).
+3) geotoad.rb -u user -p password -x text -o nc.txt -n -q state "North Carolina" Outputs a text file with all of the caches in North Carolina that are virgins (have never been found).